confidential-computing/governance/TAC/Meetings/2023/2023-03-09/CCC-TAC-Minutes-2023-03-09.md

 **TAC Tech Talk**

 * eBPF - Dave Thaler
-  * DT presented an overview of eBPF and how it relates to the CCC
+  * DT presented an overview of eBPF and how it relates to Confidential Computing

 **Outreach Update**